Niqabigeek/Devblog-tutorial/README.md

 # Devblog-tutorial
-How to create a simple web page using HTML and CSS
+A beginner friendly tutorial based article I wrote on How to create a simple web page using HTML and CSS